juachu/JavaBankingApplication/README.md

 # JavaBankingApplication
-Banking application with an integrated GUI using Java Allows bank users to create/view checking and saving accounts, withdraw, and deposit money Calculate yearly intrest on saving accounts, and handles custom exceptions
+Banking application with an integrated GUI using Java.
+Allows bank users to create/view checking and saving accounts, withdraw, and deposit money .Calculates yearly interest on savings accounts, and handles custom exceptions.
+Can be ran using IntelliJ, Eclipse or JGrasp.